 I am currently working on a research project that is under way in partnership with the Innu Nation Environment Office and the Innu-run Tshikapisk Foundation.
 The project, entitled The Political Ontology of Caring for Non-Humans, focuses on conflicts that emerge between Innu hunters and governmental conservation agencies as the parties seek to enact their own notions of caring for what Euro-Canadians call caribou and the Innu atîku.
 The project unexpectedly became of extreme importance when in January 2013 the government of Newfoundland and Labrador established a total ban on the hunting of caribou and the Innu Nation refused to accept it.
 The events are still unfolding and we are seeking to contribute to its resolution mobilizing the knowledge already gained through the research.

-Claire Poirier.
-Research Topic: Hunting Buffalo Under the Ground: Ontological Encounters in Cultural Resource Management. (in progress)
+Poirier, Claire (in progress).
+Research topic: Hunting Buffalo Under the Ground: Ontological Encounters in Cultural Resource Management.

 2013 “Ontological Conflicts and the Stories of Peoples In Spite of Europe: Towards a Conversation on Political Ontology.”
 Accepted for publication in Current Anthropology.
 Volume 54, Number 5:547-568.

 2013 “Notes Towards a Political Ontology of ‘Environmental’ Conflicts,” in Lesley Green Ed.
 Contested Ecologies: Nature and Knowledge.
 Cape Town: HSRC Press.
 Pp. 13-27.